-Large non daily metered supply points 24.01% of volume associated with this measurement error Large daily metered supply points 0% of volume of volume associated with this measurement error Overall Contribution Further to the detailed analysis and debate undertaken in modification review group 194 and described above we have populated the "RbD allocation table" and attached this as appendix [I] The total contribution that each sector makes to RbD is calculated by aggregating the assessments that have been made for that sector regarding the level of contribution and scale of each error.
-This gives a final allocation as follows; SSP = 75.52% SSP Advanced Metering = As SSP LSP NDM = 24.48% LSP NDM Advanced Metering = As LSP LSP DM = 0.07% Allocation process The allocation process will be as defined under the business rules as set out in modification 194.
+Large non daily metered supply points 24.01% of volume associated with this measurement error Large daily metered supply points 0% of volume associated with this measurement error Overall Contribution Further to the detailed analysis and debate undertaken in the Modification 194 development workgroup and described above we have populated the "RbD Allocation Table" and attached this as appendix [I] The total contribution that each sector makes to RbD is calculated by aggregating the assessments that have been made for that sector regarding the level of contribution and scale of each error.
+This gives a final allocation as follows; SSP = 79.993% SSP Advanced Metering = As SSP LSP NDM $= 19.94$ 9% ------------------- ---- LSP NDM Advanced Metering = As LSP LSP DM = 0.057% Allocation process The allocation process will be as defined under the business rules as set out in modification 194.
 We are keen to ensure a clean transition from the current arrangements to those proposed within this modification proposal; however it is our intention that this proposal should not have any retrospective consequences.
 Therefore we propose that this new methodology is only applied to debit and credit reconciliations arising for gas days after the date of implementation.
-This means that any reconciliation that relate to gas days prior to implementation date will be allocated as per the arrangements that were in place on those gas days.
+This means that any reconciliation that relates to gas days prior to implementation date will be allocated as per the arrangements that were in place on those gas days.
 Review process The arrangements for review and revision of the parameters adjusted in this proposal have been detailed in modification proposal 0194.
-However for the avoidance of doubt it is our intention that subsequent changes to the amended parameters that we propose in this modification may be made either by way of a formal UNC Modification or where there is industry consensus for the change this modification will enable the UNCC to direct an amendment to the values contained within the RbD allocations table.
+In this modification proposal we have outlined the methodology for the annual calculation of genuine reconciliation caused by differing rates of change between SSP and LSP AQs.
+For the avoidance of doubt it is our intention that subsequent changes to either this methodology or which amend the allocation or contribution made by other measurement errors is made by way of a formal UNC Modification.
 Other issues - Transportation charge cost reflectivity In its decision letter Ofgem did express concerns about Transportation charge cost reflectivity In recognition of Ofgem's concerns the proposer has elected to exclude the allocation and charging of transportation costs from this proposal.
 This effectively decouples the matter of transportation charging from energy allocation.
 Whilst there are many commonalties between the way that RbD energy costs and RbD transportation costs can be allocated, the two need not be dependent upon each other, and so can be addressed by separate proposals and at separate times.
 This is consistent with the electricity industry where the allocation of distribution costs is treated separately to the allocation of energy costs.
 In addition we recognise that Ofgem has recently decided to reduce the portion of commodity based transportation charges from 50% to 5%.
-These changes result in a 10 fold reduction in the transportation revenues associated with RbD charges. b) Justification for Urgency and recommendation on the procedure and timetable to be followed (if applicable) There is presently a clear justification for Urgency on the basis of the significant negative commercial impact upon RbD shippers of inappropriate cost allocation.
+These changes result in a 10 fold reduction in the transportation revenues associated with RbD charges.

+b) Justification for Urgency and recommendation on the procedure and timetable to be followed (if applicable) There is presently a clear justification for Urgency on the basis of the significant negative commercial impact upon RbD Shippers of inappropriate cost allocation.
 However at this time we have chosen not to request Urgency to allow for a more inclusive approach towards industry engagement with regard to our proposal. c) Recommendation on whether this Proposal should proceed to the review procedures, the Development Phase, the Consultation Phase or be referred to a Workstream for discussion.
 This proposal has been initiated further to extensive discussion and development under the auspices of the Modification 0194 development group.
 We recommend that this proposal proceeds directly to consultation.